by Saskia van Alphen

 - Argentina -

-This is Saskia's second article in a series that explores the consequences of Argentina's last dictatorship through the personal perspectives of people whose lives were permanently marked in different ways by the military regime. - Ed.
+- This article marks the beginning of a series that explores the consequences of Argentina's last dictatorship.
+Saskia will share the personal perspectives of people whose lives were permanently marked in different ways by the military regime. - Ed.

 About the Author